Xilinx/Vitis_Libraries/data_compression/L3/tests/zlib_decompress_sb/README.rst

 Overview
 --------

-GZip is an Open Source data compression library* which provides high compression ratio compared to Limpel Ziev based data compression algorithms (Byte Compression).
+ZLIB is an Open Source data compression library* which provides high compression ratio compared to Limpel Ziev based data compression algorithms (Byte Compression).
 It applies two levels of compression,